henrythegreat1/Hng/README.md

 # THE CSV TO JSON is in the fileUpload.php in this repository
+Here is the link to the site https://hng-app-server.herokuapp.com/fileUpload.php

 To run the project, Download and install Xampp on your computer